Editor’s note: This is the first guide in a planned series helping travelers from across the country find cheap flights from their home airports.

 Want to save even more?
 Park downtown Minneapolis for even less and ride the light-rail to the airport using the Ramp-Ride-Fly program!
 A three-day minimum stay starts at just $21, and each additional day of parking costs just $5!

 Get Free Baggage Flying with Delta

 Paying for bags is a drag.
 At $30 per checked bag each way, those costs can add up fast.

 And given how popular Delta is in Minneapolis, those savings can add up fast.
-You’ll come out ahead on the card’s $99 annual fee after just two round-trip flights a year – plus that annual fee is waived for your first year with the card.
-This card also gets you other perks like priority boarding, earning 2x SkyMiles per dollar spent with Delta or at restaurants and supermarkets, and more.
+The card has a $0 introductory annual fee, and then just $99 each year after that (see rates & fees).
+You’ll come out ahead after just two round-trip flights a year.
+This card also gets you other perks like priority boarding, earning 2x SkyMiles per dollar spent with Delta or at restaurants and U.S. supermarkets, and more.

 Click Here to learn more about the Delta SkyMiles Gold American Express Card.

 Save on Food & Drinks with Lounge Access

 Eating and drinking at the airport isn’t cheap, either.
 But you can eat and drink for free in airport lounges, escaping the hustle and bustle of the airport terminal before your flight, too.